solaranamnesis/jahreshefte-des-vereins-fur-vaterlandische-naturkunde-in-wurttemberg/38/full-text-english.md

 In the standard textbooks and guidebooks, however, nothing is found of gelatin meteorites.
 Furthermore, these statements were made in such a way that preparation could hardly be possible.

-So, I assume that the observed was faithfully recounted: but if true, what they tell, then it is out of question and beyond doubt that one is really dealing with cosmic masses.
+So, I assume that the observed was faithfully recounted: but if it is true what they tell, then it is out of question and beyond doubt that one is really dealing with cosmic masses.

 ...